December can support your wellbeing in ways you might not expect.

 Tradition creates grounding

 Rituals such as decorating the tree, preparing food, or lighting candles signal safety to the brain, calm the gut brain axis, and reduce inflammation.
-Why not try my sugar-free hot chocolate for a wonderful warming drink?
+Why not try my sugar-free hot chocolate for a wonderful warming drink that’s packed with gut healing polyphenols too?

 Seasonal foods offer real nourishment

 Brussels sprouts and red cabbage support gut and hormone health as they aid hormone detoxification.
-They are rich in vitamin C, with red cabbage containing nearly twice as much as white cabbage.
+They are rich in vitamin C, with red cabbage containing nearly twice as much as white cabbage!
 Sauerkraut works well with Christmas meals and helps you bring more fermented foods into your week.
-Pickled red cabbage is also useful as eating it raw preserves more vitamin C.
+If fermented foods aren’t really your thing, pickled red cabbage is also a very healthy option and, as it’s raw, it contains more vitamin C than cooked cabbage.

 Chestnuts and other nuts work well in cooking or as a snack.
 They provide protein and healthy fats which help keep you full.
-If you are drinking alcohol, pair it with a protein based meal or snack to slow its absorption.
+If you are drinking alcohol, pair it with a protein based meal or snack to slow its absorption into the blood stream.
 Drinking on an empty stomach is not recommended.

 You can also try my water kefir recipe.
-It is a simple fermented drink that adds more healthy options to your kitchen.
+It’s a simple to make, fermented drink that adds more beneficial bacteria to your gut and another healthy option for your drinks cabinet.